 Action/Date Person(s) Responsible Task/Date Cost and Funding Source (Itemize for Each Source) 1.
-By 6/2017, the counselor will do transcript audits t Counselor, Admin The counselor will do transcript audits to find where student are deficit in meeting the A-G requirements.
+By 6/2018, the counselor will do transcript audits Counselor, Admin The counselor will do transcript audits to find where student are deficit in meeting the A-G requirements.
 None 2.
-By 6/2017 explore changes to master schedule which would allow students easier access to A-G courses and completion.
-Admin Look at the possibility of changing core pathways i.e. science so that more students will complete A-G courses.
+By 6/2018 Assess changes to master schedule to determine increases in A-G courses and completion.
+Admin Construct the Master Schedule to allow students to complete A-G requirements as well as become CTE Completers.
 None 3.
-By 6/2017, explore creating additional CTE pathway Admin/Teachers Explore different classes that would give more options for a capstone class.
+By 6/2018, explore creating additional CTE pathway Admin/Teachers Explore different classes that would give more options for a capstone class.
 None